Modular functoriality in the Local Langlands Correspondence: Tilting modules and the Geometric Satake equivalence

 \begin{lemma} The natural functor

 is a monoidal equivalence with respect to the convolution product. \end{lemma}

 \begin{proof} By descent, we may reduce to the case where $G$ is split, say with maximal torus $T$.
-Then the Schubert stratification induces a compatible semi-orthogonal decomposition on both sides, so it suffices to see that the functor induces an equivalence on each piece of the decomposition.
+The functor is fully faithful, using that the formation of $\cRHom$ commutes with base change \cite[Corollary VI.6.6]{FS}.
+For essentially surjectivity: the Schubert stratification induces a compatible semi-orthogonal decomposition on both sides, and it suffices to see that the functor induces an equivalence on each piece of the decomposition.
 On the piece indexed by $\mu \in X_*(T)^+$ it takes the form

 and the equivalence is clear by inspection.
 The compatibility of the monoidal structures is evident from the definition. \end{proof}